mmm111mmm/inacityinthefuture/01-bool-compare-if/08-if-else.md

 We have four possible decisions.

-Java looks at the possible decisions from the top to the bottom.
-If one is true, it skips the rest.
+Java looks at the decisions from top to bottom.
+If one is true Java skips the rest.

 Lines two and three are called **else if** statements.